What Is the 5S System?

 The 5S system is a lean manufacturing tool that improves workplace efficiency and eliminates waste.
 There are five steps in the system, each starting with the letter S:

-By providing a systematic framework for organization and cleanliness, 5S helps facilities avoid lost productivity from delayed work or unplanned downtime.
+By providing a systematic framework for organization and cleanliness, 5S helps facilities avoid lost productivity from delayed work, unplanned manufacturing downtime, and injured workers.

 The Steps of 5S